stolostron/demo-subscription-gitops/blueGreen/README.md

 ```
 oc apply -k subscription/
 ```
+4. Update the subscription/placementrule.yaml, replacing `MY_LABELS_2MATCH` with the appropriate label(s) from your target cluster.
 ### How it works
 - Three namespaces are created on the hub: `demo` for the channel and `nginx-blue` and `nginx-green` for the subscriptions
 - Four subscriptions are created